 Shopping notes: Standard safety features included six airbags and an electronic stability system.
 The Sportage comes with front- or all-wheel drive.
 Skip the pint-size four-cylinder (21 mpg with the automatic) for Kia’s small V-6 (19 to 20 mpg), which delivers sufficient (if short of fun) acceleration at little cost to efficiency.

 The first-gen Mazda6 remains a compelling choice for family-sedan shoppers who can sacrifice a little cabin room for sportiness.
 Sharp steering and handling still distinguish the car, and stick-shift purists will appreciate that the Mazda6 was among the last of its kind to package a manual transmission with its V-6.
-Such examples are rare in the used-car market, however, and Mazda dropped the combination for the car's 2009 redesign.
+Such vehicles are rare in the used-car market, however, and Mazda dropped the combination for the car’s 2009 redesign.

 Shopping notes: The Mazda6 came as a sedan or hatchback for 2008.
 A four-cylinder (24 mpg) or V-6 (20 mpg) paired with a manual or automatic.
 Like in the related Ford Fusion, both engines have smooth revving but modest overall oomph.
 Six airbags and antilock brakes were standard, but an electronic stability system wasn’t available.